-The responder may start transmitting a first RSF fragment at 600 RSTU into the ranging phase.
+For the NBA MMS, the responder may start transmitting a first RSF fragment at 600 RSTU into the ranging phase.
 The responder may send phyUwbMmsRsfNumberFrags RSF fragments at regular intervals of 1200 RSTU.
 The responder may start transmitting a first RIF fragment at 600 RSTU into the ranging phase if no RSF fragments were transmitted, or two milliseconds (2400 RSTU) after the start of its last RSF fragment transmission otherwise.
 The responder may continue to send phyUwbMmsRifNumberFrags RIF fragments at regular intervals of 1200 RSTU.

+For the UWB driven MMS, the responder may start transmitting a first SYNC+SFD fragment at 600 RSTU into the ranging phase, then the responder may start transmitting as first RSF fragment at 1200+600 RSTU into the ranging phase.
+The responder may send phyUwbMmsRsfNumberFrags RSF fragments at regular intervals of 1200 RSTU.
+The responder may start transmitting a first RIF fragment at 1200+600 RSTU into the ranging phase if no RSF fragments were transmitted, or two milliseconds (2400 RSTU) after the start of its last RSF fragment transmission otherwise.
+The responder may continue to send phyUwbMmsRifNumberFrags RIF fragments at regular intervals of 1200 RSTU.

-Figure 36 shows an example UWB MMS ranging phase.
+Figure 36 shows an example NBA UWB MMS ranging phase.
 In the figure, X is phyUwbMmsRsfNumberFrags and Y is phyUwbMmsRifNumberFrags either of which may be zero.
 The total duration of the UWB MMS ranging phase is macMmsRpDuration slots. macMmsRpDuration shall be set at minimum to the required duration for all RSF and RIF fragments to be transmitted and received but may be larger to provide flexibility in scheduling the report phase and/or to allow extra time after the final fragment.

+Figure 37 shows an example UWB driven MMS ranging phase.
+In the figure, X is phyUwbMmsRsfNumberFrags and Y is phyUwbMmsRifNumberFrags either of which may be zero.
+The total duration of the UWB MMS ranging phase is macMmsRpDuration slots. macMmsRpDuration shall be set at minimum to the required duration for all RSF and RIF fragments to be transmitted and received but may be larger to provide flexibility in scheduling the report phase and/or to allow extra time after the final fragment.

+The OOB mechanism should follow the UWB driven MMS ranging phase, when the time synchronization is needed between initiator and responder.

 After macMmsRpDuration and transmission and reception of all fragments, the device enters the reporting phase if this is enabled, for sending/receiving the ranging reports as appropriate, otherwise the ranging round is completed at this time, (e.g., when the ranging report is conveyed via an OOB mechanism).

-Figure 36—Example UWB MMS ranging phase
+Figure 36—Example NBA UWB MMS ranging phase

+Figure 37—Example UWB driven MMS ranging phase

 16.2.11.1 General